metatypedev/ghjk/docs/manual.md

 When working on non-interactive shells, the ghjk shell hooks are not available.
 This means that the default environment won't be activated for that CWD nor will any changes occur on changing directories.
-It also prevents the `ghjk envs activate` command from functioning which requires that these hooks be run before each command.
+It also prevents the `ghjk sync` and `ghjk envs activate` commands from functioning which requires that these hooks be run before each command.
 In such scenarios, one can directly `source` the activation script for the target env from the `.ghjk` directory.

 ```bash